Japanese-Language Proficiency Test

 The Japanese-Language Proficiency Test (日本語能力試験, Nihongo Nōryoku Shiken), or JLPT, is a standardized criterion-referenced test to evaluate and certify Japanese language proficiency for non-native speakers, covering language knowledge, reading ability, and listening ability.
 The test is held twice a year in Japan and selected countries (on the first Sunday of July and December), and once a year in other regions (either on the first Sunday of December or July depending on region).
 The JLPT is conducted by the Japan Foundation for tests overseas (with cooperation of local host institutions), and Japan Educational Exchanges and Services for tests in Japan.

-The JLPT consists of five levels.
-Until 2009, the test had four levels, with 4 being the lowest and 1 being the highest level of certification.
+The JLPT consists of five independent levels of certification, with 5 the lowest and 1 the highest.
+Until 2009, the test had four levels of certification.
 JLPT certificates do not expire or become invalid over time.

 History

 The JLPT was first held in 1984 in response to the growing demand for standardized Japanese language certification.
-Initially 7,000 people took the test.
+Initially, 7,000 people took the test.
 Until 2003, the JLPT was one of the requirements for foreigners entering Japanese universities.
 Since 2003, the Examination for Japanese University Admission for International Students (EJU) is used by most universities for this purpose; unlike the JLPT, which is solely a multiple-choice exam, the EJU contains sections which require the examinee to write in Japanese.

-Statistics

-In 2004, the JLPT was offered in 40 countries, including Japan.
-Of the 302,198 examinees in that year, 47% (around 140,000) were certified for their respective levels.
-The number of candidates continued to rise to 559,056 in 2008, while the percentage of candidates certified has fallen below 36%.
-In 2009, when a revised system was introduced in which two exams are held each year in East Asia, a total of 768,114 people took the exam.
-In 2010, 610,000 people took the test.
-In 2019, 1,168,535 people took the test.

-By country

-Top 10 countries with the most test takers:

-By city

-Top 10 cities with the most test takers: